 16. Investor

-Unless you have quite a bit of start-up capital, investing is one of the work from anywhere jobs that will take quite a bit of time to become a full-time income.
+Unless you have quite a bit of start-up capital, investing is one of the best entry level work from home jobs that will take quite a bit of time to become a full-time income.
 So begin investing slowly after research.
 You may choose mutual funds, ETFs, REITs, or other investing options.

 Your investments will grow over time until you make an income from dividends or interest.
 When this replaces your income, you can cease working a regular job and begin living off investments as one of the top paying jobs from home.